stevenbenner/steves-encode64-utility/README.md

 ## Usage

-* Click the *Select File* button, open the file you want to convert.
+* Click the *Select File* button to open the file you want to convert or drag and drop the file on the window.
 The tool will show the encoded string.
 * Then click the *Copy to Clipboard* button.
 Paste the string wherever you need it.

 ## Information